 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Smithville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Smithville is a village of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Smithville who work in sales jobs (14.31%), management occupations (10.65%), and office and administrative support (7.79%).

-As is often the case in a small village, Smithville doesn't have a public transportation system that people use for their commute.
+Smithville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Smithville in 2022 was $35,664, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $142,656 for a family of four.
 However, Smithville contains both very wealthy and poor people as well.